dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/dbt-cloud-changelog.md

 description: "Changelog for the dbt Cloud application"
 ---

+## dbt Cloud v1.0.11 (May 19, 2020)

+This version adds some new permission sets, and a new release candidate of dbt.

+### All versions

+#### Added

+- Added permission sets for Job Viewer, Job Admin and Analyst.
+- Added dbt 0.17.0-rc1

+---

+## dbt Cloud v1.0.10 (May 11, 2020)

+### All versions

+#### Added

+- Added dbt 0.17.0-b1.
+- PR Url is now self serve configurable.
+- Added more granular permissions around creating and deleting permissions.
+(Account Admin can create new projects by default while both Account Admin and Project Admin can delete the projects they have permissions for by default)
+- Added an error message to display to users that do not have permissions set up for any projects on an account.

+#### Fixed

+- Removed .sql from csv download filename
+- Fixed breaking JobDefinition API with new param custom_branch_only
+- Fixed IDE query table column heading casing

+---

+## dbt Cloud v1.0.9 (May 5, 2020)

+This release includes bugfixes around how permissions are applied to runs and run steps, fixes a bug where the scheduler would hang up, and improves performance of the IDE.

+### All versions

+#### Fixed

+- Fixed permission checks around Runs and Run Steps, this should only affect Enterprise accounts with per-project permissions.
+- Fixed receiving arbitrary remote_url when creating a git url repository.
+- Fixed issue when handling non-resource specific errors from RPC server in IDE.
+- Fixed a bug where the scheduler would stop if the database went away.
+- Fixed IDE query results table not supporting horizontal scrolling.

+#### Changed

+- Improve IDE query results performance.
+- Allow configuration on jobs to only run builds when environment target branch is env's custom branch.
+- Allow configuration of GitHub installation IDs in the admin backend.

+### On-Premises Only

+#### Fixed

+- Fixed logic error for installations with user/password auth enabled in an on-premises context

+---

 ## dbt Cloud v1.0.8 (April 28, 2020)

 This release adds a new version of dbt (0.16.1), fixes a number of IDE bugs, and fixes some dbt Cloud on-premises bugs.